 Planning for death is emotionally tough.
 It’s best to try to start the conversation early.
 You or your loved one may be hesitant to discuss it.
 These are important questions to ask yourself or a loved one:

 - Are my affairs in order (financial, personal, legal, etc.)?
 Do I have family or loved ones to handle those when I cannot?

 - Are there any family or friends I want to see?

 - Where do I want to spend the final days or my life?

 - What is most important in the final days of my life?

-- Who do I want involved in deciding treatment options?
+- Who do I want involved in decision-making?

-- What effect will a treatment have on prolonging my life and/or impacting my quality of life?
+- What effect will a treatment have on prolonging my life?
+How will it impact my quality of life?

-- Based on those effects, which treatments do I wish to receive?
+- Which treatments do I wish to receive?

 - What are the best and worst outcomes from a treatment?

-- At what point do I want to shift focus from receiving treatment for a cure to maintaining comfort alone?
+- At what point do I want to shift focus from receiving treatment for a cure to maintaining comfort at home?

 - Do I want or do I have a do not resuscitate order?